scaleway/serverless-examples/functions/go-mnq-sqs-publish/README.md

 * how serverless functions work.
 If needed, you can check [Scaleway official documentation](https://www.scaleway.com/en/docs/serverless/functions/quickstart/).
 * how Messaging and Queuing works.
 Please refer to scaleway's documentation [here](https://www.scaleway.com/en/docs/serverless/messaging/quickstart/).

-This example uses the Scaleway Serverless Framework Plugin to deploy.
+This example uses the Scaleway Serverless Framework Plugin.
 Please set up your environment with the requirements stated in the [Scaleway Serverless Framework Plugin](https://github.com/scaleway/serverless-scaleway-functions) before trying out the example.

+Additionnaly it uses the [serverless-functions-go](https://github.com/scaleway/serverless-functions-go) library for local testing.

 ## Context